First thing first. IPsec doesn’t support non-repudiation.

 The IP Authentication Header (AH) is used to provide connectionless integrity and data origin authentication for IP datagrams (hereafter referred to as just “integrity“) and to provide protection against replays.
 (RFC 4302)

 Key Exchange and Non-repudiation

 Internet Key Exchange (IKE) is a crucial architectural component of IPsec.
 It is used for performing mutual authentication and establishing and maintaining security associations (SAs).
 There are two versions of IKE, Version 1 and Version 2.
 The new IKEv2 does not interoperate with IKEv1.

 ISAKMP and IKEv1

-ISAKMP can be treated as part of IKEv1, as Internet Security Association and Key Management Protocol (ISAKMP) provides a framework for authentication and key exchange, while IKEv1 defines or standardizes the details.
+ISAKMP can be treated as the basis of IKEv1, as Internet Security Association and Key Management Protocol (ISAKMP) provides a framework for authentication and key exchange, while IKEv1 defines or standardizes the details.

 IKEv1 describes “a protocol using part of Oakley and part of SKEME in conjunction with ISAKMP to obtain authenticated keying material for use with ISAKMP, and for other security associations such as AH and ESP.”
 (RFC 2409)

-In RFC 2408 that defines ISAMP, it states the Signature Payload of ISAKMP may be of use for non-repudiation services as follows:
+In RFC 2408, which defines ISAKMP, it states the Signature Payload of ISAKMP may be of use for non-repudiation services as follows: